SantAndresP/ironhack-canvas-game-project/README.md

 ## MVP (DOM - CANVAS)

-- The game has a 300x600px screen.
+- Game has a 300x600px screen.
-- ship shoots cannonballs up
+- Game has a seconds timer.
+- The tiles move automatically upwards.
-- tentacles appear randomly from the top of the screen
+- Tiles appear from the bottom of the screen.
-- four tentacles stacking will end the game
+- Allowing the ball to reach the top of the screen will end the game.
-- cannonballs destroy tentacles
-- reload time for shooting cannonballs
-- Increasing dificulty

 ## Backlog

 - Add diagonal tiles.
-- Ability to start the game on increased dificulty lvl
+- Increase speed of the upwards motion of the tiles as the game progresses.

 ## Data Structure